SoftwareEngineeringToolDemos/FSE-2013-Jalangi/build-vm/desktop-files/Readme.txt

 =====================Readme=====================
-- To see the official README, view "README.md" in the source folder.
+- To see the official README, view "README.md" in the FSE-2013-Jalangi folder.

 - For the currently maintained version of Jalangi, visit the page for Jalangi2 (https://github.com/Samsung/jalangi2).

-- To write your own analyses, view the templates in analysis.md and analysis2.md in the docs folder.
+- To write your own analyses, view the templates in analysis.md and analysis2.md in the FSE-2013-Jalangi/docs folder.

 To run the commands below, prepare by doing the following:
 	1. Open a terminal